Hello, my friends. I may be somewhat loony, but I keep my sanity in check. Welcome back to another entry of the review series known as…

-As the Dark Knight searches his way through the place, the Joker comes on the PA System with a monologue on how it takes “One Bay Day” for a sane person to be driven over the edge.
+As the Dark Knight searches his way through the place, the Joker comes on the PA System with a monologue on how it takes “One Bad Day” for a sane person to be driven over the edge.
 While that’s going on, Batman ends up trapped in a room full of mirrors.
-Shortly afterwards, a trap door opens under him.
+Shortly afterwards, a trap door opens underneath him.
 Fortunately, he manages to prevent himself from falling towards a spike-filled death.
-Afterwards, he’s able to fight off and defeat the hell-children before working his way up the building.
+Afterwards, he’s able to fight off and defeat the hell-children before working his way through the building.

 Batman then reaches an upside-down room, which was made to look like the Joker’s past apartment home.
 Just then, the Clown Prince of Crime slams the Caped Crusader over the head with a pot full of lobsters.
 As he continues to smack the Dark Knight with various objects, he states that life is “all a joke” and grows frustrated that his foe doesn’t see it from his point-of-view.
 As such, he whips out his deadly hand buzzer and prepares to finish his foe off.

 Fortunately, Batman recovers in time as he disables the hand buzzer and proceeds to beat up the psychotic clown.
 He then says that despite the attempt to make Commissioner Gordon snap, the fact that he wanted the Clown Prince of Crime taken in “by the book” meant that he’s still sane and that the joke is actually on the Joker.